 It’s obvious that Disney Aulani is great for older kids, but you might be wondering what is there to do at Aulani for toddlers.
 My husband and I took our twin toddlers (22 months) to Aulani last week and they had a BLAST!
-If you’re planning an Aulani vacation read on below to check out what kinds of things you can do with your littlest ones at the resort.
+If you’re planning a Disney Aulani Resort vacation read on below to check out what kinds of things you can do with your littlest ones at the resort.

 Character Meet & Greets